craig-willis/icasa/docs/variables.md

 | Variable  | Variable measured |
 | Method    | Method used |

-Variables appear to be strictly quantitative.

 Traits are statistics summarizing the measurement of a variable in a context (site, species, cultivar, date/time).
 The method of measurement belongs to the trait, not the variable.

-### Units
-Units are properties of variables.

 ### Methods
 [Methods](https://www.betydb.org/schemas?partial=methods) have the following attributes: